 - A variety of features and integrations that can cover an array of fundraising strategies.

 Preparing for changes in advance can ease the process when it actually comes time to make those changes.
 You don’t want to put your nonprofit’s growth on hold because of a limited online fundraising platform!

 7. Is the online fundraising platform PCI compliant?

 PCI compliance is crucial for any nonprofit that accepts donations via credit card.

-PCI compliance is a set of requirements that ensure that all entities accepting payments or donations via credit cards process, store, and transmit that credit card information in a secure environment.
+PCI compliance is a set of requirements that ensure that all entities accepting payments or donations via credit cards are processing, storing, and transmitting that credit card information in a secure environment.

 PCI compliance ensures that your donors’ sensitive payment information is safe and sound.

 You wouldn’t trust a store’s website that didn’t have the proper PCI compliance certification, so why should your donors use an online donation tool that doesn’t have the security they expect and deserve?

 Plus, your organization can be fined if you don’t follow these important guidelines!
-A trustworthy fundraising platform will take care of the legalities for you so that your donation page is compliant and your nonprofit can rest assured that donations are safe.
+A trustworthy fundraising platform will take care of the legalities for you so your donation page is compliant and your nonprofit can rest assured that donations are safe.

 8. Is the online fundraising platform mobile and tablet responsive?

 More and more donors are making their contributions on the go, and online resources are 20% more useful than direct mail campaigns.

 Make sure that your nonprofit’s online fundraising tool is responsive on a smartphone or tablet as well as on a desktop or laptop.

 An effective platform should automatically construct your online pages into a mobile-friendly format — no coding required!

 It’s important to know that some platforms may claim to be mobile responsive but lack important formatting features.
 If an online page simply loads as-is on a phone screen, for example, it can’t truly be said to be mobile-friendly.

 To better understand what mobile responsive platforms should offer your organization, look for these important characteristics: